vimode/frontend-mentor-challenges/blogr-landing-page/README.md

 ##### Pending tasks

-- Navbar bug > each dropdown item opens on click but doesn't close when clicked on itself.
-Closes when clicked on any other nav item.
+- Navbar bug : the dropdown items should close when clicked on themselves again or on the next item.
+- Images do not work properly on widescreen
 - Typography is terrible.
 - Add some animations or transtions to the nav bar items.
 - Live solution screenshot(s)